Borophagus hilli: Recombination

 Borophagus hilli was synonymized subjectively with Borophagus direptor by Kurten and Anderson in 1980 as well as synonymous with Osteoborus crassapineatus, Osteoborus progressus.
 It was recombined as Borophagus hilli by Xiaoming Wang et al. in 1999.

 Fossil distribution

 Borophagus hilli fossil specimens are widespread from east central Florida to southeastern Washington, from Idaho to New Mexico to Texas.
-Specimens were also found as far south as the Cuscatlán Formation of El Salvador.
+Specimens were also found as far south as the Cuscatlán Formation of El Salvador, which also serves as the youngest dated specimen of B. hilli (Early Pleistocene, late Blancan faunal stage).